Purus Jacamar is a local Amazonian Peru resident partial to oxbow lakes Photo: Rich Hoyer

 Day 1: The trip begins at 6 p.m. in the lobby of our Lima International Airport area hotel.
 Night in Lima.

 Day 2: Much of today will be devoted to travel as we fly from Lima to the busy jungle frontier town of Puerto Maldonado.
-From there we’ll drive to Labertino where we’ll board a covered and motorized dugout canoe for a six-hour journey to our home for the next few days, Los Amigos Research Station.
-We’ll fit in some birding in the late afternoon as we familiarize ourselves with the grounds, perhaps seeing Undulated Tinamou.
+From there we’ll drive to Laberinto where we’ll board a covered and motorized dugout canoe for a five-hour journey to our home for the next few days, Los Amigos Research Station.
+The boat ride itself is delightful, and we’ll want to pause the journey for a few birds here and here.
+We’ll try to fit in some birding in the late afternoon as we familiarize ourselves with the grounds, perhaps seeing the Undulated Tinamous that, quite incredibly, forage in the open lawn.
 Night at Los Amigos.

 Butterflies abound here, and since the dragonflies of this region have been studied more thoroughly than almost anywhere else in the Amazon, we might be able to put names to some of the more colorful ones we see.
 Thirteen species of primates are known from the reserve, and we’ll surely see a good selection of some of them, and possibly even rarer mammals such as Jaguar, Giant Anteater, and Short-eared Dog.

 Day 9: Today will be a travel day: we’ll motor up the Madre de Dios River to our next lodge, Tambo Blanquillo.
-Along the way we’ll stop for any number of birds that can be seen along the rivers, such as Sand-colored Nighthawk, roosting Great Potoo, White-throated Jacamar, Orinoco Goose, and various herons and parrots.
+Along the way we’ll stop for any number of birds that can be seen along the rivers, such as Sand-colored Nighthawk, roosting Great Potoo, Orinoco Goose, Capped Heron, and various other herons and parrots.
 Night at Tambo Blanquillo Lodge.

 Days 10: During our full day at Tambo Blanquillo, we’ll have several activities such as a boat ride on an oxbow lake, a visit to a parrot clay lick, and a visit to the canopy platform.
 An early morning visit to the clay lick should yield numbers of Yellow-crowned, Orange-cheeked, and Blue-headed Parrots, Chestnut-fronted Macaw, and most mornings groups of Red-and-green Macaws come down, though every day is different and unpredictable.
 Late morning will see us on the canopy platform where one has a totally novel view of the tropical rainforest.
 Here we’ll have a better chance to see species such as Gilded Barbet, Amazonian Pygmy-Owl, Purple-throated Fruitcrow, White-necked Puffbird, and Paradise, Turquoise, and Green-and-gold Tanagers.
 Finally in the afternoon we’ll take a two-hour boat ride on the lake, where we’ll look for Hoatzin, Sungrebe, Horned Screamer, American Pygmy and Green-and-rufous Kingfishers, and Pale-eyed Blackbird.
 With luck we may see the rare Agami Heron and possibly spot a rail or two while looking for the local family of Giant Otters.
 On the way back from the oxbow we’ll have time to stop for any mixed flocks we encounter, led by the likes of Dusky-throated and Bluish-slate Antshrikes and joined by several possible species of antwren (White-eyed, Ornate, Sclater’s, White-flanked, and Long-winged), Red-crowned Ant-Tanager, and Tawny-crowned Greenlet.
 Night at Tambo Blanquillo.

-Day 11: After some early morning birding around our lodge, we’ll travel back to Puerto Maldonado via boat, taking up much of the day, including stops for any birds and mammals.
-Night in Puerto Maldonada.
+Day 11: After some early morning birding around our lodge, we’ll travel back to Puerto Maldonado via a combination of boats and wheeled vehicles, taking up much of the day, including stops for any birds and mammals.
+Night in Puerto Maldonado.

-Day 12: We’ll have much of the morning for some roadside birding near Puerto Maldonado, where we’ll certainly see a few new species.
+Day 12: We’ll have a few morning hours for some roadside birding near Puerto Maldonado, where we’ll certainly see a few new species.
 Rusty-margined Flycatcher occurs at the edge of its range here, and several species have spread into Peru from Bolivia in this area including Grassland Sparrow.
 On one recent tour we discovered the second country record of White-bellied Seedeater, and on another a Tiny Hawk was a wonderful surprise.
 We’ll have an afternoon flight back to Lima, and after a farewell dinner at the airport area hotel, the tour will conclude at the Lima International Airport.

 This tour is arranged by our American partner WINGS